 It is an error if proc does not accept as many arguments as there are lists and return a single value.

 The map procedure applies proc element-wise to the elements of the lists and returns a list of the results, in order.
 If more than one list is given and not all lists have the same length, map terminates when the shortest list runs out.
+The lists may be circular, but it is an error if they are all circular.
 It is an error for proc to mutate any of the lists.
 The dynamic order in which proc is applied to the elements of the lists is unspecified.
 If multiple returns occur from map, the values returned by earlier returns are not mutated.

-(string-map proc string1 string2 ...) procedure
+(string-map proc $string_1 \ string_2 \ \dots$) procedure

 It is an error if proc does not accept as many arguments as there are strings and return a single character.

 The string-map procedure applies proc element-wise to the elements of the strings and returns a string of the results, in order.
 If more than one string is given and not all strings have the same length, string-map terminates when the shortest string runs out.
 The dynamic order in which proc is applied to the elements of the strings is unspecified.
 If multiple returns occur from string-map, the values returned by earlier returns are not mutated.